-Parks and Recreation Goals: Provide recreational opportunity through the use of a quality park system utilizing county, school district and private resources.
+Parks and Recreation Goals: Provide recreational opportunity through the use of a quality park system utilizing county, and school district resources.
 Recreation facilities should be safe and of a high quality.
+Additional recreational services should be developed around existing facilities, the Seabrook community center and the Whale Branch Middle and Elementary schools.